Episode 9: Homesick

 . . .
 Defending Seth, Jenny’s developmentally-delayed son, after an obnoxious tourist yelled at him.

-Alessandra, a senior in high school at the time, was waiting to walk onto the ferry so she could join a protest on the mainland.
-The alternative was driving on, which entailed waiting in a long line of cars, which in turn entailed a very real risk of finally reaching the front of the line only to discover the ferry was full and there wouldn’t be another along for several hours.
-She couldn’t remember now what it was she’d been hoping to protest, or whether she was successful in joining the march, but she did remember looking down from her perch in the waiting area and seeing Seth.
+Alessandra is waiting to walk onto the ferry so she can join a protest on the mainland.
+(The alternative is driving on, which entails waiting in a long line of cars, which in turn entails a very real risk of finally reaching the front of the line only to discover the ferry is full and there won’t be another along for several hours.)

-Alessandra and Seth were in school together, and she’d developed a protective affection for the slow and gentle soul.
-She knew he worked part-time directing traffic onto and off the ferry, and he was on duty that day, visibly proud of his official ferry-worker vest and walkie talkie.
-When he looked up she waved at him, and he waved back, enthusiastically, apparently forgetting for the moment what he was supposed to be doing, which enraged one of the motorists waiting for his turn to board.
-Alessandra watched as a large man in an oversized land yacht whose license plate declared him to be from Texas shouted, “Son, I been all over this continent, and I ain’t never seen anyone as slow as you.
+Alessandra watches as a large man in an oversized land yacht whose license plate declared him to be from Texas shouts, “Son, I been all over this continent, and I ain’t never seen anyone as slow as you.
 Would you hurry it the hell up so we can get offa this goddamned island?”

-Alessandra saw the tourist take the citation and angrily toss it onto the seat of his massive vehicle.
-After she’d boarded the ferry, and the driver and his passenger had gone to the upper deck, she clambered gracelessly onto the Winnebago’s running board and peered in the window at the ticket, which was lying face up on the seat.
-Three hundred and fifty dollars, a significant sum in the history of Looser Island citations.
+Alessandra watches as the tourist takes the citation and angrily tosses it onto the seat of his massive vehicle.
+After she’s boarded the ferry, and the driver and his passenger have gone to the upper deck, she clambers gracelessly onto the Winnebago’s running board and peers in the window at the ticket, which is lying face up on the seat.
+Three hundred and fifty dollars, a significant sum for a Looser Island citation.

-A few weeks later, while checking out at the Apple Cart, one of the other islanders told Lauren about incident, and Alessandra, standing behind the storyteller, volunteered what she knew about the amount of the citation.
-Lauren laughed, a cross between a shout and a decidedly unfeminine guffaw.
-“Bet we’ll never see that money,” she said, brushing her hair out of her eyes with her fingers running straight up her forehead and then bunching her bangs in her fist, before letting them go again, so it looked momentarily like she was tearing her hair out.
+A few weeks later, while checking out at the Apple Cart, one of the other islanders tells Lauren about incident, and Alessandra, standing behind the storyteller, volunteers what she knows about the amount of the citation.
+Lauren laughs, a cross between a shout and a guffaw.
+“Bet we’ll never see that money,” she says, brushing her hair out of her eyes with her fingers running straight up her forehead and then bunching her bangs in her fist, before letting them go again, so it looks momentarily like she is tearing her hair out.

-Alessandra had seen that gesture a thousand times, a thousand times a thousand, growing up on the island.
-She wasn’t sure there was any other way to brush one’s hair out of one’s eyes.
+Alessandra has seen that gesture a thousand times, a thousand times a thousand, growing up on the island.
+She isn’t sure there is any other way to brush one’s hair out of one’s eyes.

-Which is why she decided now, suddenly, as if it was an emergency, that she had to leave, move out of the pueblo, quit Change Now!, the whole shebang: who wants to be limited to only one way of moving one’s hair out of one’s eyes?
-Who wants to spend one’s life surrounded by Sheriff Toms and Arturos and hair-grabbing grocery-store owners?
+Which is why she decides now, suddenly, as if it is an emergency, that she has to leave, move out of the pueblo, quit Change Now!, the whole shebang: who wants to be limited to only one way of moving one’s hair out of one’s eyes?

-“I hate the thought that you may see me as a caricature,” she wrote to Ella.
+“I hate the thought that you may see me as a caricature,” Alessandra wrote to Ella, shortly after the Arturo/Ramon incident.
 “Nothing more than a stereotype.
 The restless young adult, rebel without a cause, never satisfied no matter how far I roam.
 But really, I just couldn’t be there any more, and now I find I can’t be here any more.
 The myopia, the narrow little lives of the people—it’s stifling.”

 Ella wrote back with uncharacteristic acerbity.
 “If you want to avoid being branded a stereotype, you might want to refrain from putting a label on the rest of us.
 I grew up in Seattle and lived for a while in New York City and San Francisco.
 I don’t think I’m any more ‘myopic’ than the next woman.
 Out of all the places I could have lived, I chose Looser Island.
 My dear, you might consider that.”